The Fixer (2015 Hong Kong TV series): Cases

 Lui Lui's friend Kei Kei becomes the victim of slander and harassment when the land that occupies her school becomes sought after by developers.
 Wanting to shut down Kei Kei's school, someone anonymously post on the internet that she abuses her students.
 The Fixers get involve to help Kei Kei when protesters outside her school gets physical to cause trouble and harass her.
 Lui Lui's mother Wah-bik is one of the developers after the school's land because of future government development in the area.
 The case gets more complicated when Wah-bik's opponent for the school's land Chan Siu-bo, hires a group of hackers to divulge Wah-bik's past illegal payoffs to government officials.
-Catching the hackers who could ruin Lui Lui's mother won't be easy when Sam-ping's finds out one of them is his half-sister Duck Duck Mak Ping-on, who has secretly returned to Hong Kong.
+Catching the hackers who could ruin Lui Lui's mother won't be easy when Sam-ping finds out one of them is his half-sister Duck Duck Mak Ping-on, who has secretly returned to Hong Kong.
 Wah-bik assumes she is safe from the hackers since she never backed up her illegal payoff records digitally, but the hackers are one step ahead of her when Duck Duck sneaks into her company to steal the hard copy documents of her illegal government payoffs.
 However Duck Duck decides to hold onto the documents to use as collateral for Sam-ping to hand over her one night stand Vegas marriage husband Wyman, who is one of The Fixers.
 Soon Law Kang also wants to get a hold of those documents to take over Wah-bik's company.
 Using Sam-ping and Lui Lui's past, he blackmails Duck Duck into working for him to ruin Wah-bik.
 Once the documents are exposed to the public, Wah-bik is forced to resign from her company.
 To hide as the real culprit who brought down Wah-bik, Law Kang has Duck Duck's fellow hackers killed, framing Chan Siu-bo.
 In fact Wah-bik was not interested in future development around the school, she only wanted to protect Lui Lui since she believed the guy Lui Lui killed years ago is buried on the school grounds.
 Enraged since the day Wah-bik rejected his sexual advance and then telling him he is just a regular employee to her, Law Kang who knows about this secret had been patiently waiting for the chance to take everything away from her.
 Afraid she will have to serve prison time for illegally paying-off government officials, Sam-ping helps Wah-bik fake her suicide.
 With everyone thinking she killed herself, Wah-bik leaves Hong Kong with a new identity.